greenmoon55/CarND-Behavioral-Cloning-P3/writeup_report.md

 My first step was to use a simple convolution neural network model of two convolution layers.
 I thought this model might be appropriate because someone posted that it was enough.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and 10% validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set and the mse did not drop significantly after each epochs.
-This implied that the model was overfitting.

-But I found the data was imbalanced and the car was driving in a straight line.
+But I found the data was imbalanced and the car in the simulator was driving in a straight line.

 ![imbalanced data][1.png]